 Although NISSIN CISCO CO., LTD. and NISSIN YORK CO., LTD. posted excellent business results, stagnation in the food service business was a drag on overall performance in this category.
 As a result, although sales increased, income fell year on year.

-In China (including Hong Kong), Cup Noodles products such as Hap Mei Do and Kai Bei Le sold well.
-As a result, regional net sales increased by 1.7% year on year to ¥18,695 million (U.S.$227 million), despite the negative impact of foreign exchange rates.
-Operating income increased by 5.5% to ¥1,043 million (U.S.$13 million) despite soaring raw materials prices and higher selling expenses due to active sales promotion.
+In China (including Hong Kong), both sales and income increased as a result of sales network expansion and brand strategy success in China, where the middle class continues to grow.
+Sales of Cup Noodles products such as Hap Mei Do and Kai Bei Le rose sharply, primarily in urban areas, and Demae Iccho also sold well.
+As a result, regional net sales increased by 11.5% year on year to ¥20,848 million (US$222 million), and operating income increased by 76.1% to ¥1,836 million (US$20 million).

 In the Americas, we worked to enhance new product lines with the aim of making the business operation less susceptible to price competition.
 Sales of Big Cup Noodles, a line targeted for development into a future mainstay product, were strong thanks to the introduction of new flavors to boost sales.
 Sales of Top Ramen, Cup Noodles and other long-selling products were also robust.
 Regional net sales increased by 6.1% year on year to ¥25,917 million (US$276 million), and operating income was ¥236 million (US$3 million), a turnaround from an operating loss the previous fiscal year.

 Although in fiscal 2013 sales and profits in Asia fell as a result of intensified competition in India, we will implement a new growth strategy for fiscal 2014 and beyond.
 Sales and operating income in Europe were at roughly the levels of the previous year.